fa-riz/Movie-Mate/README.md

 - [ ] 📊 Advanced analytics dashboard
 - [ ] 🔗 More streaming platform integrations

-## 🤝 Contributing

-We welcome contributions!
-Please:

-1. 🍴 Fork the repository
-2. 🌿 Create a feature branch
-3. 💻 Make your changes
-4. ✅ Add tests if applicable
-5. 🔀 Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - **The Movie Database (TMDB)** for comprehensive movie data